touche-webis-de/touche-code/clef25/advertisement-detection/generation-baseline/README.md

-# miniLM Baseline for Touché'25 Advertisement Generation
+# Baseline for Touché'25 Advertisement Generation

 This directory contains a simple implementation for generating RAG responses with and without advertisements.
 This baseline takes as input a query, a list of candidate segments to generate the response, and a list of items to advertise.
 It returns the segment with the highest relevance score; for responses that should include an advertisement, a simple dummy sentence is appended, containing the item and the qualities that should be promoted.